 Industry, business goals, and company values determine how an organization fits HRM to its needs.
 HR leaders can incorporate these practices to reap the benefits from both soft and hard HRM:

 - Set the direction.
 An HRM strategy can serve as an anchor within a shifting job market.
 Aligning the HRM strategy with the business strategy can help HR leaders determine which hard or soft HRM practices to implement.
 Also, a checklist can help HR leaders decide in which direction to navigate the HR ship.

 - Always consider the budget.
-Whatever approach HR leaders take must be budget-based.
-Ultimately, the company has to have a high return on investment to make the chosen HRM method worth it.
+Whatever approach HR leaders take, it must be budget-based.
+Ultimately, the company has to have a high return on investment (ROI) to make the chosen HRM method worth it.

 - Consider the industry.
-Each industry is different and undergoes its own evolution.
+Each industry is different.
 For example, while soft HRM has spread like wildfire in the high-tech industry, this people-oriented approach has not taken hold as quickly in the manufacturing industry.
-HR leaders can look to competing businesses and current trends and ask: What are applicants and employees expecting from their employer and position?
-Usually, integrating a combination of soft and hard HRM can entice applicants, boost retention, and help achieve business objectives.
+HR leaders can look to competing businesses and current trends and ask: What are applicants and professionals expecting from their employer and position?
+Usually, integrating a combination of soft and hard HRM can entice potential new hires, boost retention, and help achieve business objectives.

 How can soft HRM and hard HRM improve company culture?

 Soft and hard HRM represent two opposite ends of the spectrum.
-Implementing just one of these methods isn’t realistic.
-Employees want to be treated as humans, not robots, and companies still need to focus on achieving business success.
-However, tailoring an approach that integrates the beneficial components of both soft and hard HRM could help companies nurture a culture that values the success of the individual, as well as the success of the company.
+Implementing just one of these methods may not be realistic.
+People want their employers to treat them as humans, not robots, but companies must focus on achieving business success.
+However, tailoring an approach that integrates the beneficial components of both soft and hard HRM could help companies nurture a culture that values individuals’ successes alongside the company’s success.